librick/blog/content/posts/ssh-comment-injection/index.md

 After getting written permission from the OpenWRT (via email), I filed for a CVE.
 I was assigned CVE-2022-41435[^5][^6][^7].

-SSH comment injection presents a unique attack vector; it has nothing to do with the security of assymetric crypto or the SSH protocol.
+SSH comment injection presents a unique attack vector; it has nothing to do with the security of asymmetric crypto or the SSH protocol.
 But it is a source of user-provided input that should be untrusted and properly sanitized.

 Thanks to the OpenWRT team for the quick response time, and thanks for contributing to open source ❤️📡